Code-Fellows-School-Work/reading-notes/code-201-reading-notes/class09.md

 2. When using the addEventListener() method, what 2 arguments will you need to provide?
 - Event type that specifies the type of event to be listened to and the name of the JavaScript function
 3. Describe the event object.
 Why is the target within the event object useful?
+- Event object provides information about the event that occurred and the event target ties the event to the HTML element
 4. What is the difference between event bubbling and event capturing?
+- Bubbling and capturing refers to the order of event propagation.
+Bubbling begins from the nested element and works its way up through the ancestered elements whereas capturing reverses the order and begins with the ancestered element and works its way down to the nested element

 ## Additional Resources